 Shareen Knowlton, Director of Education - Roger Williams Park Zoo

-Elise Bernardoni, Sr Manager of Education Programs - Smithsonian's National Zoo
+Elise Bernardoni, Assistant Director, Education Programs/Safari Day Camps Director - Smithsonian's National Zoo

 This course is designed for zoo and aquarium staff that has either direct responsibility for education programs at their institutions, or for those staff who have an interest in, or connection to, education.
 Zoo and aquarium educators, volunteer/docent managers, exhibit design staff, children’s zoo staff, librarians, marketing, development and public relations staff will benefit from participation in this course.